The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Research Context and Data

-This leak creates an ideal natural experiment in China.
-First, China provides an environment where painting markets had not been affected by generative AI before the leak.
+This leak served as an ideal natural experiment for several reasons.
+First, China constitutes an environment where painting markets remained unaffected by generative AI before the leak.
 China did not yet have a local generative AI provider, and people cannot access foreign generative AI providers due to policy restrictions, language restrictions, and payment restrictions.
-However, since October 2022, the leaked AI and related tutorials have been widely disseminated on Chinese social media, as if the leak had created an experimental treatment in China.
-Second, the leaked AI only generates anime-style images.
-Thus, it only affects the anime painting markets, but not the painting markets of other styles, which allows a comparison between the treated units and the control units.
-Third, the leak was sudden and unexpected, creating an exogenous natural experiment.
-The product market was unlikely to be affected by unobserved confounders, as stakeholders cannot react prior to the leak, ruling out alternative explanations other than generative AI.
+Figure~\ref{fig:trend} shows the search trend from Baidu, the largest search engine in China.
+The trend verifies that painting markets had not been affected by generative AI before the leak.
+Second, the leaked AI exclusively specializes in generating anime-style images, thereby exerting an impact solely on the anime painting markets while leaving other painting styles unaffected, allowing for a comparison between treated and control units.
+Third, the leak caused by hackers is unanticipated and sudden, which contributes to exogeneity.
+This attribute ensures that the focal markets are unlikely to have been affected by unobserved confounding factors since stakeholders had no time to react to the leak in advance.
+As a result, alternative explanations beyond the emergence of generative AI are effectively ruled out.